ASPB Summer Undergraduate Research Fellowships Application

 The American Society of Plant Biologists (ASPB) Summer Undergraduate Research Fellowships (SURF) fund promising undergraduate students so they can conduct research in plant biology during the early part of their college careers.
 SURF recipients must present their research at ASPB’s annual Plant Biology meeting in the year following the fellowship award.

 Eligibility - Application is open to all full-time undergraduate students in a degree-granting program.
 Students completing their second year are preferred, but well-prepared first- and third-year students who provide evidence of a strong interest in plant biology may apply also.
 Undergraduates needing more or less than the standard four years to earn a degree may still be eligible.
 International students or students following non-traditional academic calendars are welcome.
 In order to provide support to the maximum number of students, SURF awards are limited to those without other sources of stipend or salary for the proposed research.
 It is acceptable, however, to have supplemental funding for room and board.

 Faculty Mentors - Students must secure a mentor before submitting an application.
 The proposed research project must be pursued in the mentor’s laboratory.
 Mentors must be a member of ASPB, have an ongoing research program of high scientific merit, and demonstrate a commitment to undergraduate education and research.
-Mentors are expected to attend Plant Biology 2019 in San Jose, California with their SURF student.
+Mentors are expected to attend Plant Biology 2020 in Washington, DC with their SURF student.